Gold3nb0y/goldenboy/content/posts/DEFCON_2023/index.md

     r.sendline(b"/bin/sh"+p32(0)) #send the input to be read by crafted syscall
 ```

 Once again, I want to make clear that this would not have been possible without the genius of our crypto players!
-Great work Shadwwws, ContronThePanda, vishiswoz, Quasar, and especially Genni!
+Great work Shadowwws, ContronThePanda, vishiswoz, Quasar, and especially Genni!

 All in all, I'm just happy that I could help our team solve the challenge!
 Even if it was only though a small little piece.

 If one of my teammates releases a full writeup of the challenge I will link to it here!

+### livectf
+Overall was a lot of fun, I am not the fastest coder so I mainly helped with ideas and brainstorming.
+My favorite challenge was liveCTF3 which revolved around designing your own elf link.so.
+I thought it was cool, and something I had never really thought about before.
+In the end, you can manually place some shellcode in the executable section and trigger it at the end of main execution.

 ### Conclusion
 I am looking forward to playing again next year, hopefully after I get better at reverse engineering!